abbasmir12/debatemasterai/README.md

 # DebateMaster AI

-A real-time AI debate coaching application powered by Google's Gemini Live API that helps users practice and improve their debating skills through immersive voice interaction with an AI opponent.
+A real-time AI debate coaching application powered by Amazon Kiro IDE & Google's Gemini Live API that helps users practice and improve their debating skills through immersive voice interaction with an AI opponent.

 ## Table of Contents